 Shen Tin Ching

 Shen Ting Ching (1879-?) 沈頲清/沈希南 or Heenan Tinching Shen, a native of Houguan (now Fuzhou) in Fujian Province, was the grandson of famous Chinese official, Shen Baozhen 沈葆禎 (1820-79), a key advocate of the Self-Strengthening reform movement (1861-1895) of the late Qing.
 The most mature and experienced of this group, Shen had graduated from the Fuzhou Naval Academy, studied in the UK, and served for several years as an interpreter with the Chinese Legation in London.
 He then worked as an interpreter and administrator under the Viceroy of Guangdong and Guangxi, before being sent to the US for further study.
 Unlike Tse and Wen, Shen did not have to enter the competitive examination for scholarship support, but was directly recommended by the Viceroy.
 While studying Shen continued to serve in an official capacity for the Guangdong provincial government, acting as a director of the government-sponsored students.
-Shen was very active during his student years at MIT, and especially dedicated to community service.
+Shen initially began in electrical engineering at MIT, but later changed to naval architecture.
+He was very active during his student years at MIT, and especially dedicated to community service.
 Prominent in the Chinese Students' Alliance of the Eastern States, Shen was elected Historian of this organization in 1907, and also served on the committee to revise the Alliance constitution.
 He later served on the Board of Representatives, as Chinese Business Manager, and in other leadership roles.
 In 1909, Shen joined with another MIT student and eight Harvard students to establish a school for working men in Boston Chinatown under the auspices of a General Welfare Association of Boston, for which he served as Treasurer.
 At the school, Shen taught math as well as modern Chinese history.
-At MIT, Shen was a founding member of the Chinese Students' Club, and a founding first vice-president of the Cosmopolitan Club, both established in 1910, while Shen was a graduate student.
-Shen initially began in electrical engineering at MIT, but later changed to naval architecture.
+At MIT, Shen was elected vice-president of the Naval Architectural Society in 1909, and also a member of the Civil Engineering Society.
+He was a founding member of the Chinese Students' Club, and a founding first vice-president of the Cosmopolitan Club, both established in 1910, while Shen was a graduate student.
 Subjects Shen took at MIT included "Theory of Warship Design," of obvious relevance to China at the time.
 He received the BS in naval architecture in 1909, with a thesis on "An Investigation of Steam Breakage through a Labyrinth Packing."
 He does not appear to have finished his graduate degree.
 After returning to China, Shen held various official positions, eventually rising to serve as the Director of the Fuzhou Navy Yard at Mawei, which had been built in 1867 as one of the key initiatives of China's Self-Strengthening Movement.
 Thus, he continued his grandfather's legacy.
 For his work supervising ship construction for the Chinese Navy, Shen received several medals.